alexirpan/alexirpan.github.io/_posts/2021-02-18-flash-games.markdown

 started by a horny teenage boy who liked anime, and the humor never evolved past that.
 And the plot is an excuse plot that revolves around the main characters being idiots.

-If you can ignore that issue, then you'll find a quality JRPG.
+If you can ignore those issues, then you'll find a quality JRPG.
 Epic Battle Fantasy 1 and 2 are pure boss rushes, and they're fun enough, but from the 3rd entry on you get an overworld, block pushing puzzles, treasure chests, an equipment upgrade system, the whole works.